bsauer/howto/README.rst

 Windows 7 - Minimized windows
 =============================

-Windows sometime forgets the size of a window and it opens to small to even show up on the desktop.
+Windows sometimes forgets the size of a window and it opens too small to even show up on the desktop.
 Windows 7 has a cool new feature that should help.
 Click the icon in the taskbar to ensure that the program has focus.
 Then hold down the Windows key and press the right-arrow a few times.
 That should move the window across your screens and eventually bring it back onto the screen that is still